- Extinction Live

-The humming noise slowly decreases.
+The low humming noise slowly decreases.
 The soft blue glow from the rear of the engine fades.

 The first test of an engine that could someday carry humans to all parts of the galaxy is successful.

 “So, Reverend Carrie.
 Thank you again for joining us.
 What can I do for you?”
-Davonne asks of the petite blond woman taking to her feet.
+Davonne asks of the petite dark-haired woman taking to her feet.

 “Well, Davonne, I know it’s not going to be your decision, but I wanted you to meet my nominees for the crew.
 You know them.
 They work for you in the construction dome, yes?
 No decisions have been made yet, have they?”
 Sister Carrie asks, grabbing Davonne’s hand and holding on tightly.